 “A new and intimate production of 1776 succeeds in reminding us that the founding fathers were real people with human problems who managed to make the close decisions that brought about independence.
-E.D.G.E.
-Theatre’s excellent election-year production is staged in Mary’s Attic, a tiny but comfortable performance space above a restaurant in Andersonville.”
+EDGE of Orion’s excellent election-year production is staged in Mary’s Attic, a tiny but comfortable performance space above a restaurant in Andersonville.”

-Listen in to this radio interview as Patti chats with a couple of the cast members from “1776” and discusses EDGE Theatre’s mission statement.
+Listen in to this radio interview as Patti chats with a couple of the cast members from “1776” and discusses EDGE of Orion’s mission statement.

 Press for “MacSith”